Cambodia Emergency Medical Services and Capacity Building Project

 - Increase the quality of care by providing first responder training to the community.

-- MTI will teach more than 3,300 hospital staff, ambulance personnel and community members at the EMT Basic or First Responder level.
+- Medical Teams International will teach more than 3,300 hospital staff, ambulance personnel and community members at the EMT Basic or First Responder level.

 - 70 master trainers will be skilled to teach "EMT Basic."